drymaik/raide/README.md

 * Source highlighting of many languages including Rust, Java, JSON and Markdown.
 * Generatable buttons with commands read from the workspace file raide.ron

+It is useful on platforms with limited resources, as the application requires only 70 MB RAM.
 ## Intended features

 Another useful feature would be code completion on file level, which is file and project dependent.